Attorneys for Prescription Drug Crimes

 In the United States, prescription medications are heavily regulated under both state and federal law.
 With the increasing publicity of prescription drug abuse in America, police, federal agents, and prosecutors have been cracking down on any illegal activity involving prescription drugs.

-At the Oberheiden, P.C., we have former federal prosecutors and experienced criminal defense lawyers to find answers for your case.
+At the Oberheiden, P.C., we have former federal prosecutors and experienced criminal defense lawyers for prescription drug crimes to find answers for your case.
 As a result, we are intimately familiar with the laws and regulations the government uses to go after individuals and businesses accused of prescription drug crimes.
-If you are under investigation or have been arrested for a prescription drug crime, our attorneys are prepared to do whatever they can to try to win your case.
+If you are under investigation or have been arrested for a prescription drug crime, our attorneys for prescription drug crimes are prepared to do whatever they can to try to win your case.

 Prescription Drug Use Explained

 According to the National Institute on Drug Abuse, over 52 million people in the United States have used prescription drugs non-medically in their lifetime.
 Over six million people use prescription drugs non-medically each month, and Americans consume 75 percent of prescription drugs worldwide even though we represent only five percent of the world’s population.
 In short, it is easy to see why there is a booming market for unprescribed medications, and, if you have taken prescription drugs for non-medical purposes, you are not alone.

 Some of the most commonly prescribed and abused drugs include:

 At Oberheiden, P.C., we represent clients in nationwide who have been charged with prescription drug crimes relating to these and other medications.